mindpowered/english-auction-js/README.md

 npm install ...

-# Usage
-Examples to come

 # Configuration
 You must configure the storage and retrieval of auctions and bids.

+# Usage
+You are using js

+More examples to come

 # Licensing
 Additional [licensing options][licensing] are available.